 Work with local people and immerse yourself in village life by helping complete community-initiated projects.
-You may build a classroom or simple housing for teachers at school, teach math or English to local children, improve the village water supply system, help in an orphanage, or work on local farms planting, harvesting, and selling crops at market.
+You may build a classroom or simple housing for school teachers, teach math or English to local children, improve the village water supply system, help in an orphanage, or work on local farms planting, harvesting, and selling crops at market.
 Rise early and spend most of each day in small groups on the project sites.
 Engage in an independent research project to better understand life in your village.
 Possible topics include: the function of the local political structure, the role of music and dance in Tanzania, how ujamaa (villagization) shapes community interdependence, the role of women as the primary agricultural producers, tourism and the economy, or wildlife management.
 Late afternoons and evenings are usually devoted to group activities with our Tanzanian friends: dances, soccer games, hikes, or dinner parties.
 Weekend excursions include visits to nearby farms and hikes into the surrounding hills.
-Participants in Putney’s four week program can expect to complete 80 to 100 hours of community service work.
-Students enrolled in the three week Tanzania program can expect to complete between 60 and 80 hours of community service work.
+Participants in Putney’s 4.5-week program can expect to complete 80 to 100 hours of community service work.
+Students enrolled in the 3-week Tanzania program can expect to complete between 60 and 80 hours of community service work.

 The communities provide us with simple housing.
 There are separate areas for boys and girls, each with bunk beds.
 While accommodations are not large, the housing is clean and comfortable.
 There is no electricity, but we have running water for simple showers.
 Bathrooms are outdoor latrines.
 We are cared for by a group of local women who are wonderful, longtime friends of Putney Student Travel.
-Under the leadership of Mama Killerai, “The Mamas,” as they call themselves, nurture us for the month, shopping and cooking dinners.
-During our stay at the village, we rotate periodically through cooking and cleaning crews responsible for preparing breakfast and lunch for the group and assisting the Mamas with dinner.
+Under the leadership of Mama Killerai, “The Mamas,” as they call themselves, nurture us during our time in the village, shopping for us, and cooking our dinners.
+We rotate periodically through cooking and cleaning crews responsible for preparing breakfast and lunch for the group and assisting the Mamas with dinner.